That Dog: Releases and Touring

+Dissolution and other projects

 The group issued a formal statement announcing their disbandment in September 1997.
 Since that time, all the members of the band have kept active in the music business.
 Anna Waronker has contributed music to soundtracks and released her solo debut album, Anna, in 2002 on her own Five Foot Two Records label; she released her second solo album, California Fade, in 2011.
-Petra Haden has released two solo albums: 1999's Imaginaryland and 2005's Petra Haden Sings The Who Sell Out in which she reinvents The Who's classic 1967 album as an a cappella tour de force.
+Petra Haden has released two solo albums: 1999's Imaginaryland and 2005's Petra Haden Sings The Who Sell Out in which she reinvents The Who's classic 1967 album as a cappella.
 In 2005, she joined The Decemberists as a full-time member, but no longer plays with the band.
 Petra Haden has also contributed vocals and violin to recordings by many artists including Green Day, Bill Frisell, Miss Murgatroid, and The Rentals.
 Rachel Haden has contributed vocals to albums by Jimmy Eat World, Say Anything, Ozma and Nada Surf, and was also a member of the reformed version of The Rentals (featuring ex-Weezer bassist Matt Sharp) for a brief period.
 Tony Maxwell has worked as a composer, most notably on the films Chuck & Buck and The Good Girl (both written by Mike White).

 Anna Waronker and her band frequently play clubs in the Los Angeles area.
 Petra and Rachel have sporadically gigged with third sister Tanya (the three are triplets) as the Haden Triplets.

 Reunion

 On June 21, 2011, after a few months of the band having an official presence on Facebook, the band used their page to announce a reunion show on August 26 at the Troubadour in Los Angeles.
 A second show was added for the 28th due to demand; both shows sold out.
 Openers for the shows included Tenacious D and a Prince cover band led by Maya Rudolph, who like Petra and Rachel Haden was a member of The Rentals.
 The band announced additional reunion shows for 2012: Two shows at Largo at the Coronet in Los Angeles on April 13 (the second show was added after the first sold out), and performances in Brooklyn, New York, on May 24–25, 2012, at the Music Hall of Williamsburg.
 The announcement for the Los Angeles shows stated that the band would be performing with an expanded string section, and would feature some songs never performed before.

 On May 25, 2012, The Village Voice published an interview with Anna Waronker where she hinted that there may be new music from the band in the future.
 In 2017, Waronker, Rachel Haden and Maxwell indicated that they were in the process of recording a fourth album.
 Petra Haden declined to participate in the recording process, opting not to continue with the band.

-On August 21, 2019, the band announced that their fourth studio album, Old LP will be released on October 4, 2019.
+On August 21, 2019, the band announced that their fourth studio album, Old LP would be released on October 4, 2019.
 A music video for "Just the Way" was released on October 2, 2019.